Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Breakfast — Lagkagehuset

-On the third morning of your five days in Copenhagen, you’re bound to be tired after venturing all around the city two days in a row.
-To avoid a mid-trip slump—especially since you have another three days jam-packed with activities ahead of you—stop by Lagkagehuset for delectable Danish pastries and energizing coffee.
+On the third morning during your five days in Copenhagen, you’re bound to be tired after venturing all over the city.
+To avoid a mid-trip slump—especially with another three jam-packed days ahead—stop by Lagkagehuset for delectable Danish pastries and energizing coffee.

-If you’ve been paying attention during your commutes, then you’ve likely already seen this popular bakery chain scattered throughout the city.
-Lagkagehuset can be thought of as the Danish version of Starbucks, since this beloved franchise is nearly as ubiquitous there as Starbucks is in the U.S. You can’t go wrong with any of the rustic baked bread varieties or sugary pastries lining the shelves; I’m partial to kanelsnegl paired with a Christmas latte, which is essentially a Danish cinnamon roll!
-Another similar chain you’ll spot around the city, since it’s the largest coffeehouse chain in Nordic countries, is Espresso House.
+If you’ve been paying attention while commuting, you’ve likely already seen this popular bakery scattered throughout the city.
+Lagkagehuset is like the Danish version of Starbucks, since this beloved franchise is nearly as ubiquitous there as Starbucks is in the United States.
+You can’t go wrong with any of the rustic bread varieties or sugary pastries lining the shelves; I’m partial to kanelsnegl, which is essentially a Danish cinnamon roll!
+Another similar chain around the city, Espresso House is the largest coffeehouse chain in Nordic countries.

 Christiansborg Palace

 Today, Christiansborg Palace serves multiple royal and political functions, housing the Danish Parliament, Supreme Court, and Ministry of State.
-Additionally, parts of the palace are still used by the royal family for various functions and ceremonies, some of which are captured by photos inside the museum from as recent as 2015.
-Examine snapshots of royalty from around the world enjoying balls in the same reception rooms you’ll be standing in, with the continued use of these rooms making Christiansborg Palace feel the most connected to Danish royalty today.
+Parts of the palace are still used by the royal family for ceremonies, some of which are depicted from event photos as recent as 2015.
+Examine snapshots of royalty from around the world attending balls in the very rooms you’re visiting — their continued use makes Christiansborg Palace the most closely tied to Danish royalty today.

 Garden of the Royal Library

-The final Christiansborg exhibit, the Royal Stables, don’t open until 1:30 PM, so use the next 40 minutes to kill time visiting other famous landmarks.
+The Royal Stables don’t open until 1:30 PM, so pass any remaining time visiting other landmarks:

-• Begin at the Garden of the Royal Library, a public green space conveniently located on Slotsholmen between Christiansborg Palace and the Royal Library.
-This natural oasis reflects the city’s maritime past of the 1920s, constructed on top of Christian IV's old naval port, Tøjhushavnen.
-Paying homage to these seafaring origins, a small pond was retained in the middle of the gardens and an old mooring ring used by ships in the 17th and 18th centuries was built in the masonry at the garden ends.
-Today, find blossoming beds of flowers and large cascading trees creating a serene landscape to wander through, hidden away from the busy cobblestone city streets.
+• Begin at the Garden of the Royal Library, a public green space conveniently located between Christiansborg Palace and the Royal Library.
+This natural oasis reflects the city’s maritime past, constructed on Christian IV's old naval port, Tøjhushavnen.
+Paying homage to these seafaring origins, a small pond was retained in the middle of the gardens and an old mooring ring used by 17th and 18th century ships was built in masonry at the garden ends.
+Blossoming flower beds create a serene landscape to wander through, tucked away from the busy cobblestone streets.

-• Located around the same swath of land, admire the 1625 architecture of Copenhagen’s old stock exchange and maritime marketplace, Børsen.
-The building’s largest spire resembles four intertwined dragon tails topped with three crowns, symbolizing the Scandinavian empire of Denmark, Norway, and Sweden.
+• Located around the same swath, admire the 1625 architecture of Copenhagen’s old stock exchange and maritime marketplace, Børsen.
+The largest spire resembles four intertwined dragon tails topped with three crowns, symbolizing the Scandinavian empire of Denmark, Norway, and Sweden.

-• On Sundays, check out the Palace Chapel attached to Christiansborg, which is only open to the public once per week on this holy day.
+• On Sundays, visit the Palace Chapel attached to Christiansborg Palace, which is only open to the public on this holy day.
 Otherwise, the stucco marble interior is used for royal events like weddings, baptisms and anniversaries.

-• If visiting in November or December, you can also walk about 5 minutes to Højbro Plads near Stork Fountain and grab a cup of hot cocoa from a Christmas market!
+• If visiting in November or December, walk 5 minutes to Højbro Plads near Stork Fountain and grab a cup of hot cocoa from a Christmas market!

-Once the clock strikes 1:30 PM, return to Christiansborg Palace and enter the Royal Stables.
-If seeing white Kladruber drafthorses and carriages used throughout the ages doesn’t excite you, then this is another attraction that it won’t hurt to miss.
-These stables are still a working operation with a stable master, royal coachman, drivers, and runners tending to the horses every day.
-Inside, meet about 20 of the large beasts which faithfully transport the Danish royal family around while admiring a collection of carriages, coaches, and smaller hitches used by royal women and children since the 1700s.
+Once the clock strikes 1:30 PM, return to the Royal Stables.
+This working operation employs a stable master, royal coachman, drivers, and runners tending to the horses every day.
+Inside, meet 20 of the large beasts which faithfully transport the Danish royal family while admiring a collection of carriages, coaches, and smaller hitches used by royal women and children since the 1700s.

 Lunch — GRØD

-Walk about 15 minutes down Torvegade road and head to GRØD for lunch—it should be fairly obvious where to go since you’ll be walking over the closest bridge around this area.
-This restaurant chain is titled after the Danish word for porridge.
-Once you arrive, enjoy anything remotely soupy and chunky on the seasonal menu, from traditional Indian lentil porridge to a matcha mango smoothie bowl!
+Walk 15 minutes down Torvegade and head to GRØD for lunch—heading over the closest bridge in this area.
+This chain is titled after the Danish word for porridge with anything remotely soupy and chunky on the seasonal menu, from traditional Indian lentil porridge to a matcha mango smoothie bowl!

 Freetown Christiania

-The last 150 steps of this ascent narrowly wrap around the exterior of the spire, meaning this stairwell can get extremely crowded during peak hours.
-To avoid waiting for the space to clear out, pre-book a time slot here—free of charge with the Copenhagen Card of course!
-Even if you don’t scale the tower, during the top of the hour hear the melodic dinging of its six large bells and complimentary 48-bell carillon.
+The last 150 steps of the ascent narrowly wrap around the exterior of the spire, meaning the stairwell gets extremely crowded during peak hours.
+To avoid waiting for space to clear up, pre-book a time slot—free of charge with the Copenhagen Discover Card or DKK 69 otherwise.
+If you don’t scale the tower open daily from 9:00 AM - 8:00 PM, hear the melodic dinging of its six large bells and complimentary 48-bell carillon at the top of the hour.

 Pro Tip:

-If you feel a uneasy but want to check out the area anyways, enter with a guide from one of the many Freetown Christiania tours offered.
+If you feel uneasy but want to check out Freetown Christiania anyways, enter with a guide on one of the many offered tours.
 You won’t be alone and will benefit from the local knowledge of residents who know how to navigate the alternative community safely.

-Before heading back, you would be amiss if you didn’t stop by the Ganni discount store located 5 minutes away from Freetown Christiania.
-This outlet has pieces from past seasons, meaning you can snag 30-50% off sales on the wonderfully colorful pieces from this coveted Danish designer.
-I’ve never seen deals offered on Ganni designs like the low prices I found in this store, so run—don’t walk!—if you’re already in the area.
+Before heading back, stop by the Ganni discount store 5 minutes away.
+Snag 30-50% off last season at this outlet from the coveted Danish designer.
+I’ve never seen deals offered on Ganni designs like the low prices I found here, so run—don’t walk!—if you’re already in the area.

 Dinner — Vækst

-Rest after another long day of adventuring, then head outside once more to enjoy dinner at Vækst.
-Another Michelin Guide restaurant, enter a greenhouse with hanging plants and moody lowlights illuminating the glass framework to dig into a delicious and cost-effective multi-course traditional Danish meal.
-The dinner is marketed as a 3-course meal, but in reality you’ll receive 5-6 dishes composed of fresh Nordic produce for the low price of $60.
-The menu is based upon local ingredients partial to the time of year; expect the individual dishes served to rotate depending on which fruits and vegetables are in season.
+Another Michelin Guide restaurant open daily from 12:00 - 11:00 PM, enter the Vækst greenhouse with hanging plants and moody lowlights illuminating the glass framework to dig into a delicious and cost-effective New Nordic meal.
+The dinner beginning at 5:30 PM is marketed as 3 courses, but in reality 5-6 dishes composed of fresh regional produce are served for the low price of DKK 400, or ~$60.
+The menu rotates depending on which local ingredients are in season, according to one of 10 principles from the Nordic Kitchen manifesto.

 Day 4